seb07-cloud/tf-multi-provider-budget/README.md

 The module will deploy resources based on the platforms variable, which should be a list containing either aws, azure, or both.

-## sLicense
+## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 Please feel free to contribute and submit PRs.
 We appreciate your support!
 Authors

-    Sebastian W
+    seb07

 ## Acknowledgments

 Acknowledge the people or resources that have helped you.